Katharina-github/SalesDataAnalysis/README.md

 # SalesDataAnalysis

-In 2020, a hypotetical dynamic online shop specializing in plans and accessories was founded in Germany.
+In 2020, a hypothetical dynamic online shop specializing in plans and accessories was founded in Germany.
 With a focus on quality and customer satisfaction, the shop quickly gained traction and expanded its operations to the Netherlands shortly after.
 Buoyed by its success, the shop ventured into Southern Europe, establishing a presence in Spain and Italy.
 Most recently, the shop expanded to the UK and Ireland, marking its entry into the English-speaking market.
 This project aims to analyze the shop's sales performance, customer behavior, and operational efficiency using a synthetic database that simulates real-world scenarios.

 1. Goal and key questions of the analysis